coleifer/peewee/docs/peewee/models.rst

 BitField and BigBitField
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:class:`BitField` and :py:class:`BigBitField` are suitable for storing bitmap data. :py:class:`BitField` provides a subclass of :py:class:`IntegerField` that is suitable for storing feature toggles as an integer bitmask.
+The :class:`BitField` and :class:`BigBitField` are suitable for storing bitmap data. :class:`BitField` provides a subclass of :class:`IntegerField` that is suitable for storing feature toggles as an integer bitmask.
 The latter is suitable for storing a bitmap for a large data-set, e.g. expressing membership or bitmap-type data.

-As an example of using :py:class:`BitField`, let's say we have a *Post* model and we wish to store certain True/False flags about how the post.
-We could store all these feature toggles in their own :py:class:`BooleanField` objects, or we could use a single :py:class:`BitField` instead:
+As an example of using :class:`BitField`, let's say we have a *Post* model and we wish to store certain True/False flags about how the post.
+We could store all these feature toggles in their own :class:`BooleanField` objects, or we could use a single :class:`BitField` instead:

 .. code-block:: python